 Noodle kugel is a staple side dish for many Jewish holidays, like Rosh Hashanah and Hanukkah.
 It can also be served weekly on the Sabbath.
 For a sweet version, try my recipe for sweet noodle kugel.

 Ingredients and substitutions

 Kugel is a Jewish side dish made with egg noodles (or potatoes) and a buttery egg custard.
-It can be made savory or sweet, and is often served at holidays like Rosh Hashanah (Jewish New Year) and Hanukkah.
+It can be made savory or sweet and is often served at holidays like Rosh Hashanah (Jewish New Year) and Hanukkah.

 The first kugel was savory and made with bread and flour.
 About 800 years ago, bread was replaced with noodles.
 Eventually, eggs were added, as well as cottage cheese, to make the custard-like casserole that is common today.
 (Source: Wikipedia - kugel)

 Both sweet and savory versions of kugel exist.
 Sweet kugel is often made with sugar, raisins, and cinnamon.
 While it may sound like a dessert, sweet kugel is served as a side dish at meals or for breaking your Yom Kippur fast.

 Savory kugel may include pepper, a crunchy cornflake or breadcrumb topping, onions, and cheese.
 Newer versions of savory kugel include vegetables like broccoli, spinach, and zucchini.